The serial number is 2268680 and that dates this watch to 1949. One of the very last of this caliber to be made.

 Remove the ratchet wheel and the crown wheel and lift the barrel bridge.

-Lift the wheel train bridge and then take out the wheels of the train gear.
+Lift the wheel train bridge and then take out the wheels of the gear train.
 Finally, remove the main barrel and flip the movement.

 Remove the remaining motion works and then continue with the keyless works.
 This particular movement had a broken set lever spring.
 Luckily, I was able to pull an intact one out of a donor movement lying around.